MyDryDay/UoB_BC_Team_Generator/README.md

 # Team_Info_Generator

   # Description
-  A small application that lets a user input information about a team such as names, employee IDs, GitHub usernames etc. and outputs a HTML page displaying each team member's information
+  A small application that lets a user input information about a team such as names, employee IDs, GitHub usernames etc. and outputs a HTML page displaying each team member's     information.

   ## Contents
   Section                       | Description